NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 1. The starter repo for this lab: https://classroom.github.com/g/LqnP9DDz.
 2. The `custom.lbr` library you built in previous lab.
 (Copy and commit it in your lbr/ directory for this lab).
-3. The design files for the remote: https://github.com/NVSL/QuadClass-Remote.

 ## Preliminaries